Thomson Corporation: History

 The Thomson Corporation grew from a single Canadian newspaper, the Timmins Daily Press, acquired in 1934 by Roy Thomson (later to become 1st Baron Thomson of Fleet), into a global media concern.
 Thomson acquired his first non-Canadian newspaper, the Independent of St. Petersburg, Florida, in 1952.
 He was told by the UK Government that to qualify for a peerage, in keeping with other press barons in London, he would have to reside in the UK.

 Accordingly, he moved to Edinburgh and invited newspaper owners to sell to him.
 In this expansion in the United Kingdom the first to come forward and be bought was The Scotsman in 1953.
 He had no experience of television but saw the profits it made in the US and successfully founded Scottish Television in 1957, locating its headquarters and studios in the Theatre Royal, Glasgow.
-He founded the Thomson Organization in 1959.
+He founded the Thomson Organization in 1959 and acquired Kemsley Newspapers.
 In the 1960s, Thomson's UK publishing realm expanded to include Thomson Publication (UK), a consumer magazine and book publishing house, and The Times.
+By 1965, Thomson had acquired Thomas Nelson, Michael Joseph, and Hamish Hamilton.
+However, Thomson had to divest it majority ownership in Scottish Television.
 In 1965, Thomson Newspapers, Ltd. was formed as a publicly traded company in Canada.

 Roy Thomson's prolific endeavours in publishing earned him the hereditary title Lord Thomson of Fleet in 1964.
+Thomson acquired The Times in 1966.
 Thomson's interests moved beyond publishing with the creation of Thomson Travel and acquisition of Britannia Airways in 1965 and 1971, and a foray into a consortium exploring the North Sea for oil and gas.
 Thomson used its oil profits to buy small newspapers in the United States, starting with the acquisition of Brush-Moore Newspapers in 1967 for $72 million, at the time the largest sale of newspapers.
 By the end of the 1970s, Thomson Newspapers' circulation in the United States had surpassed the 1 million mark.
 In 1974, it was rumored to be planning a takeover of Speidel Newspapers.
 The Thomson Organization was reorganised into the International Thomson Organization in 1978 in order to move its operating base from Britain to Canada, so that it would not be subject to British monopolies legislation, foreign‐exchange controls and dividend limitation.
 The International Thomson Organization and Thomson Newspapers merged in 1989, creating the Thomson Corporation.
 Over the years, the company has withdrawn from its holdings in the oil and gas business, the travel industry and department stores.

 When Kenneth Thomson took over from his father Roy in 1976, the company was worth about $500 million.
 At Kenneth's death in June 2006, the company was valued at about $29.3 billion.